AlextheYounga/ai-course-creator/README.md

 <img src="app/client/public/graph.jpg" alt="interactives" style="padding-bottom: 20px;"/>

 ## Contributing And Bug Fixes
+I keep a running [TODO list (docs/todo.md)](https://github.com/AlextheYounga/ai-course-creator/blob/3394aa96fba3a764b10f33e84f16e7c92d5f7010/docs/todo.md) of things I'd like to do.
+I am also willing to add to that todo list if there's something you want to see.

 I will always read pull requests.
 I may not always merge pull requests.
 I definitely would love some help improving this.
 I will attempt to improve the documentation as time goes on.